tardis-sn/tardis/docs/io/configuration/components/index.rst

 <https://raw.githubusercontent.com/tardis-sn/tardis/master/docs/tardis_example.yml>`_.

 .. warning::
-    One should note that currently floats in YAML need to be specified in a special format: any pure floats need to have a +/- after the "e", e.g. 2e+5
+    One should note that currently floats in YAML that are expressed in scientific notation need to be specified in a special format: any pure floats in scientific notation need to have a +/- after the "e", e.g. 2e+5

 The TARDIS configuration consists of multiple sections that pertain to certain parts of the code.
 We will use the